pepmartinez/keuss/docusaurus/docs/api/signal.md

 title: Signaller API
 sidebar_label: Signaller
 ---
+## Signaler factory
 Signaller factory is passed to queues either in queue creation or in backend init, inside *opts.signaller*.
-Note that the result for the *new* operation is indeed the factory; the result of the require is therefore a *metafactory*.
+Note that the result for the *new* operation is indeed the factory; the result of the `require` is therefore a *metafactory*.

 ```javascript
 var signal_redis_pubsub = require ('keuss/signal/redis-pubsub');